sebk69/SebkSmallUserBundle/README.md

 # SebkSmallUserBundle

-This is an example of user api based on SebkSmallOrmBundle
+User bunble for Symfony based on SebkSmallOrmBundle